 The third logjam portage was the shortest (120 meters) and the easiest.
 The trail was in excellent condition.
 Do note that we paddled about fifty meters further down from the portage marker.
 This fits in with what Haslam wrote about the entire logjam moving down river a bit.
 It was shortly after 2 when we got to the end of this portage.
 We set up our camp chairs in the shade and had a one-hour lunch break.
 It was one hot day out in the sun.

-The tent up we sank into our camp chairs and looked south to the other end of Santoy Lake.
-The following morning it would be a final paddle down the ten-kilometre lake.
-We would pass the take-out for the Diablo Portage and keep on going to our vehicle sitting near the public dock at the south end.
-The wind from the southwest was worrisome but there was a half-day for it to blow itself out.
-We hoped for calm waters the next morning!
+With the tent up, we sank into our camp chairs and looked south to the other end of Santoy Lake.
+On tap the following morning – a final paddle down the ten-kilometre lake, passing the take-out for the Diablo Portage on the way to our vehicle sitting near the public dock.